ninchat/ninchat-api/api.md

 - `history_length` : integer (if succeeding a `history_results` event)

-Message content is optionally provided in the payload (see [Transports](#transports)).
+Message content is optionally provided in the payload (see [Streaming transports](#streaming-transports)).
 The content may be omitted in some cases, including but not limited to the situation when the sender session hasn't subscribed to the sent message type, but expects a reply event.

 `message_user_id` and `message_user_name` are not set for system messages (see [Message types](#message-types)).